 The IoD delegation was interested in what TTIP will mean for procurement laws, and what are the interests of the US business and stakeholders in this area.

-The HoC referred to the Commission's view on the issue and invited IoD to provide the EC with arguments on how to gain support from US states in the area procurement.
+The HoC referred to the Commission's view on the issue and invited IoD to provide the EC with examples and arguments in the area procurement.